 The actions of another employee; or

-An action of someone who provides goods or services to us
+An action of someone who provides goods or services to us; or

 We urge you to raise your concerns with the General Manager.
 The Board of Directors wish to encourage the reporting of your concerns and suspicions and will wish it be known that if you do so you will not be subject to any disciplinary action or unfavourable treatment (or any threats relating to these).
 If you consider that you have been subject to such action or treatment, please use our grievance procedure.

-This policy is reviewed on an annual basis and is freely available to our customers, suppliers, employees and the general public.
+This policy is reviewed on a six monthly basis and is freely available to our customers, suppliers, employees and the general public.